Loading Events

 Wendy Ewald

-Raymond Thompson, Appalachian Ghosts – The Dust #1
+Raymond Thompson Jr, Appalachian Ghosts – The Dust #5

 William Mauney; Sugar Mountain Brocken Spectre; People's Choice Award; 2020 Appalachian Mountain Photography Competition & Exhibition.

-Wendy Ewald, I am the girl with the snake by Denise Dixon
+Wendy Ewald, I am the girl with the snake around her neck by Denise Dixon

 Skip Sickler; Cloud Over Table Rock Mountain; Landscape category winner; 2020 Appalachian Mountain Photography Competition & Exhibition.